TakafumiSakagami/cpiaengine/README.md

 Here we have `menu::pause`, which is... a pause menu.
 There's no actual functionality programmed into it, but I added it in for demonstration purposes.

-`menu::pause` is triggered by texter::dialogue, during the input checking portion signaled in-game by the click to continue icon.
+`menu::pause` is triggered by `texter::dialogue`, during the input checking portion signaled in-game by the click to continue icon.

 If the player presses start, a simple image-based menu will appear.
 The player's cursor is stored as a value named `menu_pos`, which updates whenever the player presses up or down.

 By default, `menu_pos` is set to 1.
 If the player pressed down twice, `menu_pos` would become 3.

 You could program it so that, if the player presses A while `menu_pos` is 3, the third option on the menu will be triggered.
+Examples of this in action can be found in the By Your Side demo's map menu and choice menu.

 ## panner.h